 The "Why" of SEO:

 Search Engine Optimization is about making your website appealing to consumers and search engines alike.
 SEO is the intentional effort to improve this relationship and make your site ready to be indexed and used.
-People are searching the web, you want your site to be found by potential buyers at the right time.
+People are searching the web, and you want your site to be on the Search Results page, seen by potential buyers at the right time.
 Implement processes that make this work.

-The Investment of SEO (In addition to cost)
+The Investment in SEO (In addition to cost)

 There are some factors, beyond cost, to consider when looking at engaging an SEO campaign:

 - It takes time.
-SEO is a long game strategy.
-It takes a lot of planning, executing on several facets the right way, and data to ensure positive results.
-Generally, it takes a month to make initial changes and have initial research done, then 2-4 months of continuous improvement to create, implement and refine content, build backlinks, etc. This means you can expect to see results in 4 -12 months, depending on the competitiveness of your industry,
+SEO is a long-game strategy.
+It takes a lot of planning, executing several facets correctly, and data to ensure positive results.
+Generally, it takes a month to make initial changes and have initial research done, then 2-4 months of continuous improvement to create, implement and refine content, build backlinks, etc. The time it takes to see the start and begin SEO means you can expect to see results in 4 -12 months, depending on the competitiveness of your industry,

 - It takes continuous improvement.
 The nature of the web changes every day.
-An SEO strategy should include monitoring, reporting, a content strategy plan in action, with continuous improvements to the website.
+An SEO strategy should include monitoring, reporting, and a content strategy plan in action, with constant improvements to the website.